leandro-svg/ComputerVision/OpticalFlow/README.md

 ```
 If the bash script doesn't work, download raft-small.pth at https://drive.google.com/drive/folders/1sWDsfuZ3Up38EUQt7-JDTT1HcGHuJgvT .

-Additionnaly, you could install the following dependencies if not already done :
+Additionnaly, you could install the following dependencies if not already done : (Personnally used Pip instead of Conda)
 ```
 conda create --name raft
 conda activate raft